Aniumbott/LabStation/README.md

         *   **`auditLogs` collection:**
             *   *(Note: Simple `orderBy("timestamp", "desc")` for all logs is covered by automatic single-field index.)*

-        *   Other collections like `resourceTypes`, `blackoutDates`, `recurringBlackoutRules` are generally small or queried simply.
-If Firestore prompts for an index for these due to specific query patterns, create it as suggested.
+        *   **A Note on Index Creation Links:** If Firestore errors with "The query requires an index" and provides a link, **use that link**.
+It will pre-configure the index exactly as Firestore's query planner needs it, including the correct field order and ascending/descending options.

 7.  **Run the Development Server:**
     ```bash